-Medical Marijuana Defense in Detroit
+Medical Marijuana Defense Lawyer in Detroit

 Marijuana that is used for medicinal purposes by a card-carrying medicinal marijuana patient is legal in Detroit, and the drug defense attorneys at Grabel & Associates have a proven track record of protecting patients and their right to obtain and possess medicinal marihuana in Michigan.
 There are numerous ways to break the medical marijuana regulations laid out for Wayne County, however, and criminal charges can result in cases involving medicinal pot.
 It is essential that anyone who has been accused of using or possessing marijuana without a medical marijuana card, selling medicinal marijuana without license to do so, exceeding the limits set by the state’s medical marihuana program, or any other medical marijuana related offense contact an experienced defense attorney right away and fight back against police, prosecutors, and legislators who are determined to strip you of your right to treatment.
 Our attorneys understand medical marijuana law, and we are ready now to begin protecting anyone in Detroit or statewide who is facing legal complications as a result of medicinal drug use.
 Contact us by phone or online to learn more about how we may be able to help you, and let us provide you with a free initial case analysis after learning more about the specifics of your situation.